ak4900/WDXpeak-Note/fastcode/lecture_note.md

     + Some memory intensive applications (Aggregate memory bandwidth is higher)
     + Advantage diminishes when task granularity becomes too large to fit in shared memory

+## GPU Programming Model: Stream

++ Stream -> kernel -> stream
++ Streams: An array of data units
++ Kernels
+    * Take streams as input, produce streams at output
+    * Perform computation on streams
+    * Kernels can be linked together

 ## CUDA: Compute Unified Device Architecture

 + Integrated host + device app C program
 + Serial or modestly parallel parts in host C code
 + Highly Parallel parts in device SPMP kernel C code

+## CUDA Programming Model

++ Executing kernel functions within threads
++ Threads organization
+    * Blocks and Grids
++ Hardware mapping of threads
+    * Computation-to-core mapping
+        - Thread -> Core
+        - Thread blocks -> Multi-processors
++ Thread organization
+    * an array of threads -> block
+    * an array of blocks -> grid
++ All threads in one grid execute the same kernel
++ Grids are executed sequentially
++ Thread Cooperation
+    * Threads within a block
+        - Shared memory
+        - Atomic operation on Share memory & global memory
+        - Barrier
+    * Threads between blocks
+        - Atomic operation on global memory
+    * Threads between grids
+        - NO WAY!
++ Thread Mapping and Scheduling
+    * A grid of threads takes over the whole device
+    * A block of threads is mapped on one multi-processor
+        - A multi-processor can take more than one blocks.(Occupancy)
+        - A block can not be preempted until finish
+    * Threads within a blocks are shceduled to run on multi-processors
+    * Threads are grouped into warps(32) as scheduling units
++ Parallel Memory Sharing
+    * Local Memory: per-thread
+    * Shared Memory: per-Block
+    * Global Memory: per-application
++ Shared Memory
+    * Each Multi-processor has 32KB of Shared Memory - 32 banks of 32bit words
+    * Visible to all threads in a thread block

 ## Why Warps